lexibank/lsi/README.md

 # CLDF dataset derived from Grierson's "Linguistic Survey of India" from 1928

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Grierson, George Abraham (1928): Linguistic Survey of India.
 Comparative Vocabulary.
 Calcutta: Government of India Central Publication Branch.
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license